neumino/rethinkdbdash/README.md

 If your query fails, the driver will return an error with a backtrace; your query will be printed and the broken part will be highlighted.

 Backtraces in rethinkdbdash are tested and properly formatted.
-For example long backtraces are split on multiple lines and if the driver cannot serialize the query, it will provide a better location of the error.
+Typically, long backtraces are split on multiple lines and if the driver cannot serialize the query, it will provide a better location of the error.